 Section one.
 The Board of Trustees of the Village of Greenport seeks to assure the stability, sustainability and short- and long-term growth of the Village.
 To determine the values and critical issues shared by the community and to address these considerations, the Board has commenced a visioning process.
 As part of that visioning process, the Board has solicited public comment through surveys, conversations and visioning meetings and created a committee to draft zoning regulations that address the goals and objectives identified during the visioning process.
 This visioning process, while continuing, has identified various goals and objectives to support this common vision.
 As the next step in achieving this vision, the Board proposes to adopt various amendments to its Zoning Code, and hereby amends the Zoning Code.
 For ease of understanding, the form of the amendment is a full restatement of Chapter 150.
-The primary changes include the addition of new, and changes to existing, definitions, amendments of permitted and special permit uses in the CR Retail Commercial District and the WC Waterfront Commercial District, modification of conditional use criteria, review considerations and procedures, modifications, creation of entertainment permits and permit procedures, modification of peralty provisions and elimination of the Arts District.
+The primary changes include the addition of new, and changes to existing, definitions, amendments of permitted and special permit uses in the CR Retail Commercial District and the WC Waterfront Commercial District, modification of conditional use criteria, review considerations and procedures, modification of site plan criteria, review considerations and procedures, incorporation of modified parking regulations and clarifications, inclusion of parking mitigation and impact considerations related to expansions of certain uses, provisions clarifying abandonment of non-conforming uses, creation of entertainment permits and permit procedures, modification of penalty provisions and elimination of the Arts District.